-Victory Day is a Turkish national holiday celebrated Aug.
-30. It's the day of the great and final victory of national Turkish forces over Greek invaders in 1922.
-I will provide some background on the historic day.
+Victory Day is a Turkish national holiday that's celebrated on Aug.
+30 each year.
+It's the day of the great and final victory between national Turkish forces over Greek invaders in 1922.

-Since the Ottoman Empire had no power to resist the occupation, Mustafa Kemal Ataturk sparked the War of Independence and established national forces to drive foreign forces out of Turkey.
+Since the Ottoman Empire had no power to resist the occupation, Mustafa Kemal Ataturk sparked the War of Independence and established a national Turkish force to drive foreign forces out of the country.

-For 22 days, forces fought chest-to-chest without interruption until Turkish forces crushed the better-armed and better-manned Greek army.
-This great victory led Turkish troops to launch a final attack to clear the country of enemy troops.
+For 22 days, forces fought chest-to-chest without interruption until Turkish forces defeated the more-equipped Greek army.
+This great victory led the Turkish troops to launch a final attack to clear the country of enemy troops.

-August 26, 1922 the Turks began their final attack in Afyon, and after four days of fighting the Turks won one of their largest victories.
-The victory was a turning point in founding the free Republic of Turkey.
+On Aug.
+26, 1922, the Turks started the attack in Afyon, and after four days of fighting, the Turks won one of their largest victories.
+The victory was a turning point in Turkey's history and was responsible for the founding the free Republic of Turkey.

-The month of August is filled with historic victories for Turkish people.
-One of the most notable is the Malazgirt or Manzikert victory.
+Turkish history is filled with victories in August.
+One of the most notable one is the Malazgirt (Manzikert) victory.

-Seljuk Turks, commanded by Alpaslan, were confronted by the Byzantines at Malazgirt in eastern Turkey Aug.
+The battle of Manzikert (Malazgirt), 944 years ago, can be seen as one of the turning points of world history.
+Seljuk Turks, commanded by Alpaslan, confronted the Byzantines at Malazgirt (Manzikert) in eastern Turkey on Aug.
 26, 1071.
-Fifty-five thousand Turkish warriors won a great victory against 200,000 Byzantine troops commanded by the emperor, Romanus Diogenus.
-After that victory, the Turks conquered all Anatolia and made it their homeland.
+The 55,000 Turkish warriors won a great victory against 200,000 Byzantine troops commanded by the emperor, Romanus Diogenus.
+The Seljuks captured the emperor and after the battle, Anatolia opened to Turkish settlement and rule after that victory, Turks conquered all of Anatolia and made it their homeland.